-- Program specific (business): Outline how the MBA program and scholarship funding will support your career aspirations.
+- Career Goals and Aims: Outline how the MBA program and scholarship funding will support your career aspirations.

 You must upload the following in the supporting documentation section.
 (Please use only the following formats: pdf, Word, jpeg or Excel.
 We can only guarantee these formats will be accepted)

 - Curriculum Vitae (CV)

 - Other (optional): proof of Aboriginality signed by community elder or leader and any relevant supporting documentation that will qualify your personal statement.

 The recipient of the MBA Scholarship for Aboriginal and/or Torres Strait Islander Peoples will have 50% of tuition fees paid each trimester enrolled, for a maximum of four years.
 Please note that scholarship payments made to part-time students may be taxable.